GaffariCelik/Vol2SegGAN/README.md

 # Vol2SegGAN
-Vol2SegGAN: A new GAN based segmentation architecture for 3d brain MRI scans
+A new 3D MRI segmentation method based on Generative Adversarial Network and Atrous Convolution